siberoloji/siberoloji.github.io/content/blog/2024-09-28-useful-infosec-tools-a-comprehensive-guide.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
 - ***sqlmap:*** An automated SQL injection tool that can be used to exploit databases and extract sensitive information.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***Metasploit:***  A powerful exploitation framework that can be used for various attack vectors, including database exploitation.
+- ***Metasploit:*** A powerful exploitation framework that can be used for various attack vectors,including database exploitation.
 <!-- /wp:list-item -->
 <!-- /wp:list -->